 University of Miami Experimental Hatchery

 Marine finfish broodstock and larvae husbandry for scientific and commercial research.
-The captive held animals were cobia, Nassau grouper, mahi-mahi, red snapper, hogfish, triple tail and Japanese olive flounder.
-Duties were life support system maintenance and operation, water parameters and chemistry, feed preparation and feeding, tank cleaning, anesthesia, prophylaxis, medications, transportation, physiological evaluation and cannulating.
-Additional tasks were egg quality and quantity assessment, live feed operations, plumbing, chemical handling, fiber glassing, packing and shipping of eggs and juvenile, and biosecurity.
-A project is being undertaken to study the in vitro digestibility of insect meal and a master thesis on testing the performance of fishmeal free rabbitfish in Palau was undertaken.
+The captive held animals are cobia, Nassau grouper, mahi-mahi, red snapper, hogfish, triple tail, Japanese olive flounder, almaco jack and yellowtail snapper.
+Duties are life support system maintenance and operation, water parameters and chemistry, feed preparation and feeding, tank cleaning, anesthesia, prophylaxis, medications, transportation, physiological evaluation and cannulating.
+Additional tasks are egg quality and quantity assessment, live feed operations, plumbing, chemical handling, fiber glassing, packing and shipping of eggs and juvenile, and biosecurity.
+Additionally, a project was undertaken to study the in vitro digestibility of insect meal; and a master thesis on testing the performance of fishmeal free rabbitfish in Palau was carried out and awarded.
+Currently working towards a PhD on cobia nutrition, endogenous markers, digestibility, and bio-energetics.

 Future of Fish Feed & The Nature Conservancy